The tools used in the development process are trac (issue tracking system) and CVS and SSH (Control Version System and Secure Shell).

 If the changes are not what the Requester expected, he can assign the task back to the Developer and set the status to 'Re-work needed'.
 The Developer can then amend the task before handing back to the Requester for testing again.

-When the task is accepted as 'Tested OK', the Developer will 'tag' each changed module in CVS, and assign it to Dave Mayall in PTS as 'Ready to Deploy'.
+When the task is accepted as 'Tested OK', the Developer will 'tag' each changed module in CVS, and assign it to the pseudo user deploy in trac as 'Ready to Deploy'.

-Dave will transfer the completed task to the production server to bring it 'live'.
-He will then close the task in PTS.
+The completed task will be transferred to the production server to bring it 'live' and then the task will be closed in trac.

 FreeBMD Main Page